wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 To get an item from local storage, you can use `localStorage.getItem()` to which you pass the key that you are looking for.

-If something funky is happenning with local storage, it's best to just clear it out and start fresh which you can do by clicking this button in the Applications tab.
+If something funky is happening with local storage, it's best to just clear it out and start fresh which you can do by clicking this button in the Applications tab.

 ![](@attachment/Clipboard_2020-04-27-15-55-27.png) 31:05